-2.3.3 Seam Flow
+2.3.5 Seam Flow

 As with any synthetic liner system, the potential for a leakage problem is greatest at the longitudinal and lateral seams where adjacent liner panels are connected.
-With pond liners such as Akwaseal, there is no mechanical attachment of the panels; they are overlapped.
+With pond liners such as Bentomat CL, there is no mechanical attachment of the panels; they are merely overlapped.
 Properly installed, the liner should be self-seaming such that the hydraulic performance of the seam is almost the same as unseamed material.
 To achieve this result, some confining pressure is needed.
 The cover soil layer(s) provide this confinement, in addition to physical protection of the liner system from equipment, animals, and erosion.
-The net leakage of a seamed Akwaseal liner system is expected to be approximately 38 gpad (346 lphd).